adnammit/notes/web_dev.md

 ## JAVASCRIPT DEVELOPMENT ENVIRONMENT
-o react
+* react
-    - JS library for creating dynamic visual components o gulp
+    - JS library for creating dynamic visual components
+* gulp
     - toolkit for automating time-consuming, repetitive tasks:
         * CSS preprocessing
         * JS transpiling
         * minification
         * live reloading
-o node.js
+* node.js
-    - open source, cross platform environment for developing server-side applications o sass/LESS
+    - open source, cross platform environment for developing server-side applications
+* sass/LESS
     - CSS language extension
-o bower
+* bower
     - package manager
 * webpack
-o AJAX
+* AJAX
     - client-side script that communicates with the server
     - exchanges data and updates webpage content without reloading the entire page

-RUNNING A LOCAL SERVER
+## RUNNING A LOCAL PHP SERVER
-o instead of MAMP you can moderate Apache and php yourself o start, stop and restart apache from the command line:
+* instead of MAMP you can moderate Apache and php yourself
+* start, stop and restart apache from the command line:
-    apachectl start, stop, restart, graceful o the computer comes with a shitty version of php so download a fresh one with homebrew
+    - apachectl start, stop, restart, graceful
+* the computer comes with a shitty version of php so download a fresh one with homebrew
-o php.ini is located in root: /etc/php.ini o run a local php server by calling the following command from your
+* php.ini is located in root: /etc/php.ini
+* run a local php server by calling the following command from your
   directory:
-    $ php -S localhost:8000
+        `$ php -S localhost:8000`
     - then navigate to 'http://localhost:8000/' in your browser
     - managing php processes:
         * to pause use ctrl+c
         * to kill use ctrl+z
         * to view processes use $jobs
-        o this is an alias of ps that's a litte more manageable o to kill a job from jobs use $kill %1 %2 %3 to kill jobs 1,2 and 3.
+            * this is an alias of ps that's a litte more manageable
+            * to kill a job from jobs use $kill %1 %2 %3 to kill jobs 1,2 and 3.
-        o use $kill -9 %1 when you are real, real serious o running postgres:
+            * use $kill -9 %1 when you are real, real serious
+* running postgres:
-    - we created a /bin/ in ~
+    - we created directory ~/bin/
-    - then we created a file called startpostgres which contains: postgres -D /usr/local/var/postgres
+    - then we created a file called startpostgres which contains:
+        `postgres -D /usr/local/var/postgres`
-    - in .bash_rc we added:
+    - in `.bash_rc` we added:
-    export PATH="~/bin:/usr/local/bin":$PATH
+        `export PATH="~/bin:/usr/local/bin":$PATH`
     - these together allow us to type 'startpostgres' from any directory in bash and the postgres command will be called

-FRAMEWORKS AND LIBRARIES AND SERVERS -- OH MY! o angularJS is a front-end framework which allows webpages to behave more like applications and communicates asynchronously with the server
+## FRAMEWORKS AND LIBRARIES AND SERVERS -- OH MY!
+* **angularJS** is a front-end framework which allows webpages to behave more like applications and communicates asynchronously with the server
-    - using the angular resource factory, you create an abstraction of the server side RESTful API to make server side calls o the server, in turn, is set up with REST services to respond to these calls
+    - using the angular resource factory, you create an abstraction of the server side RESTful API to make server side calls
+* the server, in turn, is set up with REST services to respond to these calls
-    - for the server-side, you could use a nodeJS framework such as ExpressJS o however you implement your website, making sure that there is a clear distinction between the client and server will make it easier to test and maintain
+    - for the server-side, you could use a nodeJS framework such as **ExpressJS**
+* however you implement your website, making sure that there is a clear distinction between the client and server will make it easier to test and maintain

-TOOLS
+## TOOLS
-Linter: analyzes code for potential errors
+* **Linter**: analyzes code for potential errors
-Beautifier: restructures the source code to make indentations and whitespace consistent throughout
+* **Beautifier**: restructures the source code to make indentations and whitespace consistent throughout